Somatropin, mammalian derived (injection route, subcutaneous route)

 Proper Use

-This medicine is given as a shot under your skin or into a muscle.
+This medicine is given as a shot under your skin in the stomach, buttock, upper arm, or thigh area, or into your muscle.
 Somatropin may sometimes be given at home to patients who do not need to be in the hospital.
 If you are using this medicine at home, your doctor will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how the medicine is prepared and injected.

 If you are using this medicine to treat short bowel syndrome, carefully follow your doctor's instructions about any special diet.
 Take all other medicines or supplements your doctor has prescribed as part of your combination treatment.

-This medicine comes with a patient information insert.
+This medicine comes with a patient information leaflet and patient instructions.
 Read and follow the instructions in the insert carefully.
 Ask your doctor if you have any questions.

 There are many different forms (eg, vial, cartridge, injection device) available for this medicine.
-Make sure your doctor, nurse, or pharmacist instructs you on how to prepare and administer this medication.
-Also, read all instructions carefully to be sure you know how to use your device.
+Read all instructions carefully to be sure you know how to use your device.

 Each time you get your medicine, check to be sure you have received the proper device.
 Talk to your pharmacist if you have questions about the device that you were given.